Myanmar ruling party concedes as Suu Kyi heads for poll landslide

 Its complaint followed concerns that some observers had not been given permission to monitor voting in military installations.

-(Additional reporting by Antoni Slodkowski, Aubrey Belford, Hnin Yadana Zaw, Andrew R.C.
-Marshall, David Brunnstrom and Doina Chiacu; Writing by Simon Webb and John Chalmers; Editing by Alex Richardson, Gareth Jones and Dean Yates)
+(Additional reporting by Antoni Slodkowski, Aubrey Belford, Hnin Yadana Zaw and Andrew R.C.
+Marshall; Writing by Simon Webb and John Chalmers; Editing by Alex Richardson and Gareth Jones)